FastTrackOrg/FastTrack/docs/user/workflow.md

 ---

 ### I have very different movies to track
 In this case, the best way to use FastTrack is the **Interactive** panel.
-You can easily find the right set of parameters for each movie with the help of the interactive environment.
+You can easily find the right set of parameters for each movie with the interactive environment's help.

 ### I have a large number of similar movies